Doric Greek: Elean

+Eleans were labelled as the greatest barbarians (barbarotatoi) by musician Stratonicus of Athens.

+And when he was once asked by someone who were the wickedest people, he said, "That in Pamphylia, the people of Phaselis were the worst; but that the Sidetae were the worst in the whole world."
+And when he was asked again, according to the account given by Hegesander, which were the greatest barbarians, the Boeotians or the Thessalians he said, "The Eleans."

+In Hesychius's lexicon and other ancient lexica, Eleans are also listed as barbarophonoi ((βαρβαρόφωνοι)).
+Indeed, the North-West Doric dialect of Elis is, after the Aeolic dialects, one of the most difficult for the modern reader of epigraphic texts.

 Achaean Doric

 Achaean Doric most probably belonged to the Northwest Doric group.
 It was spoken in Achaea in the northwestern Peloponnese, on the islands of Cephalonia and Zakynthos in the Ionian Sea, and in the Achaean colonies of Magna Graecia in Southern Italy (including Sybaris and Crotone).
 This strict Doric dialect was later subject to the influence of mild Doric spoken in Corinthia.
 It survived until 350 BC.

 Achaean Doric koine

 By Hellenistic times, under the Achaean League, an Achaean Doric koine appeared, exhibiting many peculiarities common to all Doric dialects, which delayed the spread of the Attic-based Koine Greek to the Peloponnese until the 2nd century BC.